 I’m going to spare you the cliché references to Punxsutawney Phil and throwing wood in order to get straight to the topic of getting rid of groundhogs, or woodchucks, or whatever you like to call them.
-Why do we call groundhogs “woodchucks?”
-Well, woodchuck is actually the first name used to describe groundhogs; the word “woodchuck” itself is a jerkization of the original Algonquian name for the animal, which I’m not even going to try spelling out here.
+Why call them “woodchucks?”
+Well, woodchuck is actually the first name used to describe groundhogs; the word “woodchuck” itself is a westernization of the original Algonquian name for the animal, which I’m not even going to try spelling out here.
 Anyway, groundhogs and woodchucks are the same thing, and they are a member of the squirrel family.
 They’re rodents who not only dig, but can swim, and even climb trees.
 Most of the time groundhogs are a harmless animal.
 Groundhogs will usually mind their own business—unless there’s a garden nearby.
 Gardeners beware: groundhogs are notorious garden feeders, with a taste legumes, root vegetables, and I guess they’re partial to alfalfa.
 Chances are you’re looking up how to get rid of groundhogs because it’s close to September or October and they’re raiding your garden in an attempt to fatten up for the their big winter sleep.
 If you’re a gardener, I can understand your dismay.

 Now, don’t confuse groundhogs with ground squirrels or gophers; they are very different creatures.
 While gophers will do a number to your lawn, groundhogs don’t usually build a tunnel network with a lot of mounds.
-I guess this makes them less of a threat to your precious lawn, but let’s not get into the my take on the moral depravity of murdering a chubby little groundhog for the sake of your perfect little lawn; instead, let’s do this: we’ll start with the non-lethal groundhog control measures and make our way toward groundhog traps and trapping tips.
+I guess this makes them less of a threat to your precious lawn, but let’s not get into the my take on the moral depravity of valuing grass above mammals; instead, let’s do this: we’ll start with the non-lethal groundhog control measures and make our way toward groundhog traps and trapping tips.
 Perhaps by the time you’re done reading this, you’ll have had a change of heart and will decide to relocate your chunky little buddies instead of poisoning them like most people do.

 Groundhog Life Cycle